Under Siege: Plot

-Strannix's forces seize control of the ship with Krill's help.
-Several officers are killed, including Captain Adams.
-The surviving ship's company are imprisoned in the forecastle, except for some stragglers in unsecured areas.
-Ryback hears the gunshots and persuades Nash to call the bridge, inadvertently reminding Krill of this loose end.
+The band and caterers are mercenaries employed by disillusioned former CIA operative William Strannix, who takes over the ship, killing several officers.
+The takeover is aided by Krill, who murders Captain Adams.
+The surviving crew are imprisoned in the forecastle.
+Ryback hears the gunshots and persuades Nash to call the bridge.
 Strannix sends two mercenaries to eliminate Ryback and Nash.
-Nash is killed, but Ryback slays the assassins, runs into Tate, who was sedated during the takeover, and reluctantly allows her to tag along.
+Nash is killed, but Ryback kills both mercenaries.
+He encounters Tate and reluctantly allows her to tag along.

-Strannix and his men seize control of the ship's weapon systems, shooting down a jet sent to investigate, and plan on covering their escape by using missiles to obliterate tracking systems in Pearl Harbor.
-Strannix intends to sell the ship's Tomahawks by unloading them onto a submarine he previously hijacked from North Korea, as revenge for the CIA trying to assassinate him prior to the events of the film.
+Strannix and his mercenaries seize the ship's weapon systems, shooting down a jet sent to investigate; they plan to cover their escape with missiles to obliterate tracking systems in Pearl Harbor.
+Strannix's mission is to hijack the ship's Tomahawks and load them onto a hijacked North Korean submarine.
+The Tomahawks would then be sold on the black market to an anti-American nation, likely instigating the Third World War as part of a master plan; Strannix's revenge for an attempted CIA assassination and to make Krill so rich he could "buy the presidency".

-Strannix contacts Admiral Bates at the Pentagon to make demands, but then learns that Ryback has escaped.
-Krill discovers that Ryback is a former Navy SEAL with extensive training in counterterrorism tactics; Captain Adams kept him on as a cook after Ryback was demoted for striking a superior officer because a mission in Panama backfired due to inadequate intel, and Krill was unaware of this beforehand as Ryback's file was kept in the captain's personal safe.
-Ryback contacts Bates and is told that the Navy plans to send a SEAL team to retake the ship.
-Ryback moves throughout the ship, eliminating any hijackers he comes across.
-To keep the missile-theft plan in place, Krill activates the fire suppression system in the forecastle, leaving the crew members to drown.
-The terrorists correctly assume this will force Ryback to refocus his efforts to rescue his crew mates, and set up an ambush in anticipation.
+Strannix contacts Admiral Bates at the Pentagon to make demands but learns Ryback has escaped.
+Krill discovers Ryback is a former Navy SEAL with extensive training in counterterrorism tactics; Captain Adams had taken Ryback aboard as his cook after Ryback was demoted because he attacked a superior officer who provided inadequate intel for a failed mission in Panama.
+Strannix appears to recognize Ryback's name.
+Ryback contacts Bates, who says a Navy SEAL team is underway to retake the ship.
+Ryback, helped by Tate, moves throughout the ship, eliminating mercenaries one by one.
+Krill activates the fire suppression system to murder the prisoners with water and to draw out Ryback through ambush, who will likely attempt rescue.